 Red pepper diced super small

-(Optional hemp seed and nigella seeds to garnish)
+(optional garnish of hemp seed and nigella seeds)

-• Meanwhile in a large saucepan over medium heat, add the coconut oil until it heats and then add the onion and cook until transparent but not browned.
+2. Meanwhile in a large saucepan over medium heat, add the coconut oil until it heats up, and then add the onion and cook until transparent but not browned.

-• Add the garlic and ginger and cook for a further minute.
-Add the dry spices: cumin, coriander, fennel seeds, asafoetida and turmeric.
+3. Add the garlic and ginger and cook for a further minute.
+Add all the dry spices: cumin, coriander, fennel seeds, asafoetida and turmeric.
 Cook for another minute until delicious and fragrant.